Hispanic Heritage Month (thru 10/15)

 We work with partners across the Indianapolis area to make our communities stronger, help our neighbors stay healthier, and better prepare our workforce for the future.

 How?
-By making the right connections between community organizations and IUPUI schools, departments, faculty, and students.
+By making the right connections between community organizations and IU Indianapolis schools, departments, faculty, and students.

 Our students, faculty and staff are engaged with the community in key issues that impact families, such as K-12 education.